RiccardoBiondi/segmentation/docs/method.md

 **Parameters**

-img: array_like, image or stack of images to invert
+*img* : array_like, image or stack of images to invert

 **Returns**

-dst: array-like, inverted image or stack of images
+*dst* : array-like, inverted image or stack of images

 ```python